russgmoore/az-nginxaas-demo/README.md

 These two demo servers are statically assigned 10.0.1.10 and 10.0.1.11 and both listen on port 80 Each demo app server will be assigned a public IP, an NSG assigned to allown only your public IP to ssh to it and the public key configured outside of this repo to login.

+## Two echo containers are deployed via module containers

+These two echo server instances are deployed and configured in the nginx.conf file to respond when you issue requests to the "NGINXaaS Public IP" and the /container URI.

+Echo servers are great to immmediately see all of the related headers and so on that the web servers see when you make a request reflected back to you in the page render.

 ## NGINXaaS deployment
 The NGINXaaS deployment is configured and set with a public IP and is ready to configure.